huggingface/optimum-habana/examples/text-generation/README.md

 While `--bucket_size` works for any model without model file changes, an even more optimized version of bucketing is supported for certain models like Llama.
 This can be enabled by setting `--bucket_internal` flag (along with `--bucket_size` to specify the bucket size)

+### Running with torch.compile
+torch.compile is an experimental feature.
+Not every model has tested with it.
+To enable torch.compile, please set enviorment varibles PT_ENABLE_INT64_SUPPORT=1 PT_HPU_LAZY_MODE=0 before the run command.
+Also add --torch_compile in the command.

 ### Running with FP8

 Llama2-70b, Llama2-7b,  Mixtral-8x7B, Falcon-7B, Falcon-40B, and Falcon-180B in FP8 are enabled using the Quantization Toolkit (HQT), which provides model measurement and quantization capabilities in PyTorch.